-It’s been a crazy week (always seems to be) after returning from travel.
-But, I’m happy to say we survived the plane rides and Camryn was pretty well behaved!
+It’s been a crazy week (always seems to be) after returning from Portland, Maine.
+But, I’m happy to say we survived the plane rides and Camryn was pretty well behaved.

 If you have any ambitions of exploring Portland, Maine, here’s our mini itinerary from the weekend.

 How To Spend a Weekend in Portland Maine

 We arrived on Friday afternoon.
 The drive from Rhode Island to Portland, Maine, was about 3-3 1/2 hours, but we made a pit stop in New Hampshire so Cam could meet my grandma, her great-grandmother.
 Such a special moment, I am so happy she got to meet her.